Miltondz/IdeaSaver/README.md

 This is the most direct cause.
 You must tell Firebase which domains are allowed to make authentication requests.

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
-2. Select your project (e.g., `ideasaver-6560d`).
+2. Select your project (e.g., `your-project-id`).
 3. Navigate to **Build > Authentication** from the left-hand menu.
 4. Go to the **Settings** tab.
 5. Under the **Authorized domains** section, click **Add domain**.
 6. Add `localhost` for local development.
 7. If you have deployed your app, add your live domain as well (e.g., `your-app.web.app`).
-8.  **Important:** Make sure your project's auto-generated auth domain (like `ideasaver-6560d.firebaseapp.com`) is also in this list.
+8.  **Important:** Make sure your project's auto-generated auth domain (like `your-project-id.firebaseapp.com`) is also in this list.
 It usually is by default.

 #### Step 2: Ensure Google Sign-In Provider is Enabled